deekayen/aidstoscoutmastership/manuscript/service_for_others.md

 For these Troops a Chaplain seems hardly required, because the boys should be sent to their own clergy and pastors for denominational religious instruction.

 Still, for many of these Troops a "Scout's Own" or class of some kind on a Sunday has been found very helpful for inspiring the right scout spirit, but they need to be organised and carried on with care and tact.
-THe Scoutmaster shoudl always consult the parents and the boys, clergy and pastors, as a first step.
+The Scoutmaster should always consult the parents and the boys, clergy and pastors, as a first step.

 Other Troops in slums have lads of practically no religion of any kind, and their parents are little or no help to them.
 Naturally, these require different handling and methods of training from those boys in whom religion has been well grounded.